morethantesting/morethantesting.github.io/blog/_posts/2021-12-10-ask-me-anything.markdown

 Also, {% include link.html href="https://www.qamadness.com/software-development-and-qa-trends-to-watch-in-2022/" content="Software Development and QA Trends to Watch in 2022" %} is another very interesting read that I found recently.

+Also {% include link.html href="https://visible-quality.blogspot.com/2021/08/future-of-testing-and-last-five-years.html" content="Reflection on the last five years and future of testing" %}.

 #### 9. Ale: I really appreciate the work you do every week, but don't you feel like our industry lacks a bit of innovation?
 Don't get me wrong, there are a few jewels here and there, but there are also dozens of articles discussing the same old ideas from the past decade without providing a new angle.

 I agree with you it may feel a bit like this but I don't think it's any different from other areas of software development (unless you look specifically at the rapidly changing JavaScript ecosystem!).